zeykafx/BGP-Route-Reflector-Hierarchy-Analysis/README.md

 ## Running the lab

-We created a lot of different scripts to make running and testing the lab as simple as possible.
+We created a few different scripts to make it easier to run the lab, connect to routers, and test the connectivity and path diversity.

 ### Starting the lab
-Start the lab using the `start.py` file (called with `python3 start.py [ARGS]` or `./start.py [ARGS]` - you might need to run `chmod +x ./start.py` first for the latter).
+Start the lab using the `start.py` script (with `python3 start.py [ARGS]` or `./start.py [ARGS]` - you might need to run `chmod +x ./start.py` first).

 **Positional Arguments (required, first argument)**:
-- hierarchy: Start the Route Reflector Hierarchy lab
+- _hierarchy_: Start the Route Reflector Hierarchy lab
-- full-mesh: Start the Full Mesh lab
+- _full-mesh_: Start the Full Mesh lab

 **-> You must choose one of these two options.**

 **Optional Arguments**:
 -  _-h, --help_               :  show a help message and exit
--  _-c, --clean-only_         :  Clean up previous lab deployments and exit
+-  _-c, --clean-only_         :  Clean up previous lab deployments and exit (Default: False)
--  _-s, --stop-previous_      :  Stop any previous lab deployment before starting
+-  _-s, --stop-previous_      :  Stop any previous lab deployment before starting (Default: True)
--  _-v, --verbose_            :  Enable verbose output
+-  _-v, --verbose_            :  Enable verbose output (Default: False)
--  _-r, --rebuild_rr_configs_ :  Rebuild the RR configurations
+-  _-r, --rebuild_rr_configs_ :  Rebuild the RR configurations (Default: False)
--  _-a, --allow-multiple_     :  Allow multiple containers to run at the same time (_NOT RECOMMENDED_)
+-  _-a, --allow-multiple_     :  Allow multiple containers to run at the same time (_NOT RECOMMENDED_) (Default: False)

 If the docker image for the host is not built, the script will build it for you the first time.

 ### Stopping the lab
 You can stop the lab by using the `-c` or `--clean-only` flag with the `start.py` script (you need to pass in a lab type as well but it doesn't matter which one, the `c` option will stop both labs anyways).